Freedom of Information Order (Philippines)

 Philippine President Rodrigo Duterte signed Executive Order No. 02, also known as the Freedom of Information (FOI) Program, on July 23, 2016, in Davao City.
 The executive order established the first freedom of information (FOI) Program in the Philippines covering all government offices under the Executive Branch.
 It requires all executive departments, agencies, bureaus, and offices to disclose public records, contracts, transactions, and any information requested by a member of the public, except for matters affecting national security and other information that falls under the inventory of exceptions issued by Executive Secretary Salvador Medialdea.
-The landmark order was signed two days before Duterte delivered his first State of the Nation Address and just three weeks after he assumed the presidency on June 30, 2016.
+The order was signed two days before Duterte delivered his first State of the Nation Address and just three weeks after he assumed the presidency on June 30, 2016.
+The order includes a long list of exceptions, which, according to media watchdogs, could further restrict access to information.

+Background

+The Bill of Rights of the Philippine Constitution recognizes the people's right to information on matters of public concern.
+The Bill of Rights also states, "No law shall be passed abridging the freedom of speech, of expression, or of the press, or the right of the people peaceably to assemble and petition the government for redress of grievances."

+The Philippines is a signatory to the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights, which contain provisions for ensuring freedom of expression and freedom of information.

 Provisions of Executive Order No. 02, s.
 2016

 The FOI Executive Order provides for full public disclosure of all government records involving public interest, and upholds the constitutional right of people to information on matters of public concern.